alexle/alexle.github.com/_posts/2012/2012-05-08-why-i-dont-like-running-but-still-do-it.markdown

 I was never a runner growing up.
 It was boring, repetitive, and worse of all, painful.
 Why anyone would put themselves through this torture was beyond my understanding.

-Yet, like other unexplainable decisions we make in life (jumping out of planes, mixing dark and white liquor, starting a 14 page paper the day before it's due), I signed up for the [Bolder Boulder 10k][2] last year.
-Even though I hadn't run anything significant in over 8 years, I was playing basketball and lifting weights regularly enough to think I could handle it.
+Yet, like other unexplainable decisions we make in life, I signed up for the [Bolder Boulder 10k][2] last year.
+Even though I hadn't run anything significant in over 8 years, I was playing sports and lifting weights regularly enough to think I could handle it.

 ## Never.
-Again. ##
+Again ##

-Unfortunately, the race was grueling and reinforced my hatred for running.
+Unfortunately, the race was grueling and reinforced my dislike for running.
 My lungs were on fire, my legs turned to mush.
 And all I remember thinking was:

-"This sucks so much.."
+"This is awful.."

 "What in the world was I thinking.."